Code-Institute-Submissions/wasim-eb-battleships_AprResub/README.md

 ### Future features
 - Have ships larger than 1x1
 - Add a restart message where the player can decide to play again
+- A 2-player mode where two players can compete against eachother

 ## Data model